Helen Medlyn

 Helen Medlyn (born 1958) is a New Zealand mezzo-soprano opera singer, musical theatre actor, media producer and gardener.
 She is particularly known for her comic roles and for her cabaret performances.

 Early life and family

 Medlyn was born in Falmouth in 1958.
 Her family moved to New Zealand when she was three, and she grew up in Henderson Valley.
 Her mother was a director, actor and singer in musical theatre and her father was a butcher.
 Her older sister, Margaret Medlyn, is also a well-known opera singer (with a soprano vocal range).

+Education

 From 1964 to 1970 she attended Oratia District School, and was head girl in her final year.
 Her first performing role was as one of the Three Kings in a school Nativity play.
 She subsequently attended Henderson High School.